Glass Garage Doors

 How Efficient Are Glass Garage Doors?

 This is a complicated question when it comes to glass garage doors.
 R-Value has measured garage doors for many years, but the garage door industry is starting to move to U-Value.
 The main difference is that R-Value measures a small portion of the door while U-Value gives you the value when the entire door is installed.
 However, this means that the U-Value is contingent on the quality of the installer’s work; they can install parts incorrectly which would prevent the garage from operating at maximum efficiency.
 To ensure the highest level of efficiency, many homeowners and businesses are choosing to urethane inject the frame and install insulated glass.
 However, most customers aren’t buying glass garage doors for efficiency, they are purchasing for aesthetic appeal.
+On the other hand, when it comes to insulated glass garage doors cost, it is a small upgrade for the added benefit.
+Depending on the size of glass garage door you need, a door with an insulated frame will start around $3,500.

 What Are The Sizes Of Glass Garage Doors?